coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

     <img src="https://i.imgur.com/slExbL1.png" alt="infinityfree-4">

 ## <a name="mile4"></a> Milestone 4: Migrate your WordPress online
 Now, we have an online remote server all set up, and a WordPress website running locally.
 The last thing we need to do is to migrate our local WordPress online.

+*Note:* All remote servers nowadays provide One-click install WordPress.
+However, doing this won't help you understand what happens behind the scene.
+This practice force you to do things manually which is tiresome but will provide you more insights on how WordPress works specifically, and all the web applications as a whole.

 Inside your InfinityFree account, go to the Control Panel (cPanel) by click on the button `GO TO CONTROL PANEL`.
-The cPanel is a user interface for all the technicall stuff that let remote server owners manage their websites easier.
+The cPanel is a user interface for all the technical stuff that let remote server owners manage their websites easier.

 Now, to push our local stuff online correctly, we will have to do 2 main things:
 * Upload MySQL database online using sql script
-* Upload all WP files online using a FTP tool
+* Upload all WP files online using an FTP tool

 ### <a name="mile41"></a> Milestone 4.1: Migrate database using a SQL script
-1. In your cPanel, click on 'MySQL Databases' to access to all your remote databases.
-There is current no database because you just set up the server.
+1. In your cPanel, click on 'MySQL Databases' to access all your remote databases.
+There is currently no database because you just set up the server.
 2. Enter a name for your new database and click on 'Create Database'.
 My remote database name is: `epiz_22047555_my_first_wp_site`.
 This is an empty database (you can check the database by using the online phpMyAdmin).
 3. Now, we need to export our local database and import to the online database.
 Access your local phpMyAdmin through MAMP, choose `my-first-wp-site` database and click on the `Export` tab.

     <img src="https://i.imgur.com/eAasKSJ.png" alt="sql-export">

-4. Leave the defaul options: **Quick** export in **SQL** format and click `Go`.
-The tool provides you a sql script that generate all the tables and contents of the `my-first-wp-site` database. **Copy** the script.
+4. Leave the default options: **Quick** export in **SQL** format and click `Go`.
+The tool provides you a sql script that generates all the tables and contents of the `my-first-wp-site` database. **Copy** the script.
 5. Open a new file in your text editor and **paste** the script here.
 Save the file as `my-first-wp-site.sql` in your local machine.
 A copy of your database now sits in this script.

     <img src="https://i.imgur.com/B43bgwa.png" alt="sql-export-script">